 Key Takeaways:

-• Small, everyday adjustments like cutting back on processed foods and managing stress can add up to make a difference in cancer prevention.
+- Small, everyday adjustments like cutting back on processed foods and managing stress can add up to make a real difference in cancer prevention.

 You always have options.

-At Catch, we know firsthand how minor routine tweaks can significantly impact our well-being.
-When it comes to cancer, those tweaks can be lifesavers – literally.
+At Catch, we know firsthand how minor routine tweaks can significantly impact well-being.
+When it comes to cancer, those tweaks can be lifesavers - literally.
+About 40% of cancer cases in the U.S. are linked to preventable risk factors.
+That means the choices you make every day genuinely matter.

 Preventing Cancer Through Lifestyle Changes